21 Mozambique Travel Tips Worth Knowing Before You Go

 21. Go soon.
 This won't stay quiet forever.

-Mozambique's coast is comparable to the Maldives in natural beauty, and you can experience it for a fraction of the cost.
+Mozambique's coast rivals the Maldives in natural beauty, and you can experience it for a fraction of the cost.
 The Bazaruto Archipelago is objectively one of the most beautiful places in the Indian Ocean.
 Tofo Beach has whale sharks, manta rays, and clean reefs.

 But it won't stay under the radar.
 International hotel chains are already moving in.
 Tourism infrastructure is improving.
 Prices are climbing.
 The $8 lobster dinner will become a $40 lobster dinner.
 It's not a matter of if — it's when.

 Go now.
-Be one of the people who says "I went to Mozambique before everyone else discovered it."
-Because everyone else is about to discover it.
+Be one of the people who can say they saw Mozambique before everyone else discovered it.
+Because everyone else is about to.